 In the following list you will find all the tools you need to implement this article.

-On the following photos the problem and solution is explained a bit.
+The following photos explain the problem and the solution somewhat.

-Before you can connect the new antenna, of course, first the old antenna must be removed.
-To do this, the connection between the Bluetooth module and the PCB antenna must be disconnected at the appropriate place.
+Before you can connect the new antenna, the old antenna must of course first be removed.
+To do this, the connection between the Bluetooth module and the PCB antenna must be separated at the appropriate point.

-ATTENTION: In this condition – without the antenna connected – you should not turn on the Bluetooth module under any circumstances.
+ATTENTION: In this state - i.e. without an antenna connected - you must under no circumstances switch on the Bluetooth module.
 This can damage the module.

 Now it's time to solder the new antenna cable to the Bluetooth module.